 If you have been drinking heavily during pregnancy, it can lead to low birth weight, fetal alcohol syndrome (FAS), or sudden infant death syndrome (SIDS).
 Additionally, if your child is born addicted to drugs or alcohol, there are special programs that can help with this issue.

-What Should a Pregnant Woman Do?
+What Should an Addicted Pregnant Woman Do?

 If you are pregnant, the AAFP recommends that you abstain from alcohol or have only one or two drinks per week.
 This recommendation is based on the fact that any amount of alcohol can be harmful to your unborn child.
 Additionally, women who drink during pregnancy may face a higher risk for miscarriage.
 If you do decide to drink while pregnant, it’s important to speak with your doctor before doing so.